 Departure to the US after winning the Formula Ford title

-He was born on March 11, 1975 in Porto, the second largest city in Portugal after Lisbon.
-Joao began racing kart as a boy and in 1988 and 1989 he won the national championships.
+Born in March 1975 in Porto, the second largest city of Portugal, Joao began racing kart as a boy and in 1988 and 1989 he won the national championships.
 After graduating in karting, Barbosa began racing open-wheelers and again was successful.
 He won the Portuguese Formula Ford Championship in 1994, while in the following year he was the Italian Formula Alfa Boxster champion.

 The stream of good results continued in 1996 when he was Italian Formula 3 vice-champion.
 In 1997, Portuguese driver moved to the USA and competed in the Formula Atlantic where he finished 7th in the standings.